sagnik3788/PromptSafely/README.md

 - **Give teams control** through policies (YAML per tenant) that define redaction, blocking, and limits.
 - **Provide observability** with audit logs, structured logs, and Prometheus metrics.
 - **Control usage and costs** with per-tenant rate limits and token budgets.
-- **Drop-in proxy**: apps can point to PromptSafely instead of calling OpenAI directly.
+- **Drop-in proxy**: apps can point to PromptSafely instead of calling OpenAI directly

 ---